frankenstain1256/playwright-ui-tests/README.md

 5) folder 'test-results' that contains files (screenshots) generated during tests execution;
 6) this readme file.

-To run this project you need to have all dependencies preinstalled (Node.JS, Playwright with TypeScript)
+To run this project you need to have all dependencies preinstalled (Node.JS, Playwright with TypeScript).

 Test task was performed on 19 April 2026.